 I’m a naturally competitive person.
 I played team sports my entire life, and I like to win (fairly).
-My girlfriend is insatiably competitive, but at an individual level (think tennis).
 These are not unusual phenotypes.
 They’re quite common for, well, anything that has a pulse.

 And that’s what makes giving days so incredibly useful for nonprofits.
 Implementing gamification tactics — like leaderboards, power hours, or golden tickets — incentivize donors to give more.
 It’s not enough to post a donation page and hope for the best — you have to actively prove to your donors that their donations are appreciated and being put to good use.

 There are several nonprofit professionals who argue that we’re not competing for donors, per se.
 And they’re right.
 But my point is that if you eliminate a competitive element to giving, you’re removing a critical motivator that rightfully factors into the equation for many donors.